 In circumstances where a residential/nursing home placement is requested for an adult, the DCCL worker will liaise with that person; and his/her family/carers and other professionals as far as is possible in an out of hours setting.
 An assessment will be undertaken to ascertain the best method of meeting that individual's needs at the time that the emergency arises - due to necessity, this may take place by telephone.
 The customer will be informed that there may be financial implications arising from this, and that Social Care will only guarantee payment until the next working day.

-DCCL will provide an Approved Mental Health Professional to consider and respond to all requests for assessments in respect of the 1983 Mental Health Act for individuals who are presently in the City within timescales as detailed in local procedures and the Codes of Practice to the Mental Health Act.
+DCCL Careline no longer undertake mental health assessments within the team.
+Any referrals received of this nature will be directed to the Radbourne Unit at the Derby Royal Hospital (01332 623 700) where the Community Mental Health Out of Hours Team are based.
+They will consider and respond to all requests for assessments in respect of the 1983 Mental Health Act for individuals who are presently in the City within timescales as detailed in local procedures and the Codes of Practice to the Mental Health Act.
 Derbyshire County Council will respond to requests for assessments under the 1983 Mental Health Act if the person is picked up in the County prior to the assessment being requested.

 11. Financial Assistance

 In cases of genuine emergency, DCCL will provide a range of financial assistance to service users, including Section 17 payments, rail warrants and accommodation charges.
 The team will also supply electricity meter cards as necessary.
 DCCL will refer clients on to the out of hours Department of Work and Pensions (Benefits Agency) where appropriate.

 Where emergency private Part III accommodation and Nursing Home placements need to be arranged, DCCL will not commit any funding to that home beyond the next working day.